 The spinal cord is comprised of nerve bundles that transmit impulses to and from the rest of the body.
 Spinal cord injuries result when the bony protection or soft tissue surrounding the spinal cord becomes damaged.
 This damage often results from falls, sports collisions, industrial accidents, and motor vehicle accidents.

-Effects of Spinal Cord Injuries
+Effects of Colorado Springs Spinal Cord Injuries

 After a thorough examination, a doctor will assign a level of injury and determine if the spinal cord injury is incomplete or complete.
 An incomplete spinal cord injury means that the spinal cord still has some ability to convey messages to or from the brain.
 It also means that some sensation and movement is possible below the point of injury.
 A complete spinal cord injury, however, indicates a total loss of sensory and motor function below the injury site.
 Spinal cord injuries are determined by means of: